KevinCheung2259/llm-inference-benchmarking/README.md

 - `--json-output`: Output performance metrics in JSON format
 - `--verbose`: Enable detailed logging output (default: False, only show statistics)
 - `--detailed-logs`: Enable detailed per-request logging dir path with unique IDs (saved to CSV file)
+- `--slo`: Latency SLO target in seconds (float).
+Example: `--slo 5.0`.
+When set, the report includes "SLO Attainment" which is the percentage of total requests that are successful and have latency ≤ SLO.
+- `--ttft-slo`: TTFT SLO in milliseconds (int).
+When set, the report includes "TTFT SLO Attainment" which is the percentage of total requests that are successful and have TTFT ≤ threshold.
+- `--tpot-slo`: TPOT SLO in milliseconds (int).
+When set, the report includes "TPOT SLO Attainment" which is the percentage of requests whose time per output token (ms/token) ≤ threshold.

 Performance metrics:
 - Latency statistics